sajanv88/funretro-api-replica/README.md

 ## Description

 This is to show my backend node js skill.
-I have built this project similir like [funretro.io](http://funretro.io/) for demo purpose using nestjs framework.
+I have built this project similar like [funretro.io](http://funretro.io/) for demo purpose using nestjs framework.
 [Nestjs](https://nestjs.com/)

 ## Features